 KCC Week 11 Recap- General Assembly 2026

-Read our full lists and make your calls—Particularly on our “Strong Support” and “Strong Oppose” bills!
+• Read our full lists — Many bills have had significant changes late in the session, so please review and make your calls—Particularly on our “Strong Support” and “Strong Oppose” bills!

 We want to thank everyone for their calls to stop Senate Bill 199.
 This is the bill that would make it more difficult for a plaintiff to recover from a pesticide manufacturer for a "failure to warn."
 While it was amended in the House to further limit the immunity of chemical companies from lawsuits, this continues to be a troublesome bill.
-This bill has now been delivered to the Governor.
-Contact the Governor and ask him to “Veto” this bill.
-See video below for Rep. Kim Holloway’s riveting testimony on this bill.
+We were particularly struck by the testimony this week of Rep. Kim Holloway on the bill this week, who is from a farming community but also has been struggling with family members stricken with cancer from chemicals.
+See her powerful testimony here.
+Then contact the Governor to veto this bill.

 What the $810 million would be spent on was not specified other than to say that it would be in the following broad categories: